This article is an extract from GTDT Patents 2021. Please click here for the full guide.

 So far, 16 ratifications have been made.
 As the UK deposited the formal withdrawal of its ratification on 20 July 2020, Germany, France and Italy are now the three relevant states with the most European patents in force.

-France and Italy have already ratified the Convention.
-In Germany, the initial Consent Act for the ratification of the UPCA as passed in 2017 was declared null and void on formal grounds by the Federal Constitutional Court in February 2020 due to a violation of the majority requirement.
-The Consent Act was passed again in December 2020 by Parliament, meeting the required majority.
-As again two constitutional complaints with the application for a temporary injunction were lodged against it, the final execution of the law is currently stayed.
-The second decision of the Federal Constitutional Court is awaited, before the UPC can come into effect.
+France and Italy have already ratified the UPCA.
+In Germany, the initial Consent Act for the ratification of the UPCA as passed in 2017 was declared null and void on formal grounds by the Federal Constitutional Court in February 2020 due to a violation of the requirement for a parliamentary majority.
+The Consent Act was passed again in December 2020, this time, with the required parliamentary majority.
+Shortly thereafter, two constitutional complaints applying for a temporary injunction were lodged against it and the ratification of the agreement again became subject to the decision of the Federal Constitutional Court.

 What is a unitary patent (UP)?